 We are a Progressive congregation in word and deed.
 Since its inception in 1995, the United Church of Christ in Simi Valley has been a church that stands up for the oppressed and the marginalized.
 People of diverse backgrounds and religious ideologies find our inclusive, non-judgmental welcome to be a refreshing change.
 We have found that we learn more when we listen to other interpretations of God, rather than insisting that others adopt our vision.

-- In 1998 this congregation unanimously declared itself Open and Affirming (ONA) of Gay, Lesbian, Bisexual, and Transgendered persons.
+- In 1998 this congregation unanimously declared itself Open and Affirming (ONA) of Gay, Lesbian, Bisexual, and Transgender persons.
 We are still the only UCC church in Ventura County designated as ONA.

 - In May 2006 we became the first and only church in Ventura County, across all denominations, to publicly declare itself a member of The Center for Progressive Christianity

 - In July 2007, we became the first and only church in Ventura County to become a Sanctuary Congregation in The New Sanctuary Movement.
 We functioned as an active Sanctuary from August 2007 to September 2010 as we supported Liliana and her family.
-While Liliana received Deferred Action Status in 2007 from the Immigration Authorities, her case is still unresolved; yet she is now part of a larger struggle.
+Liliana received Deferred Action Status in 2007 from the Immigration Authorities, and then her Green Card in late 2015.
 UCCSIMI remains an active part of the Interfaith Coalition working for comprehensive immigration reform for our nation and justice for Liliana and her family.
+For more on Liliana’s story, see the article here.

 - In June 2008, recognizing that county offices throughout the State of California began to issue licenses that recognize the legality of same-sex marriages, we publicly announced that we welcome all couples with equal regard who seek to covenant together in the rite of marriage